NuclearOreo/Rust-Notes/README.md

 [Documentation](https://doc.rust-lang.org/std/vec/struct.Vec.html)

-## Read Files
+## Read/Write Files

-Reading file in rust is simple using the standard library.
+Reading and writing to and from files in rust is simple using the standard library.
 You just need `std::fs::File` and `std::io::prelude::*` to get started.

 - Here an example below